If you’ve ever bought property before, you’ve probably glanced at your deed and noticed its legal description.

 If the legal description has been copied and pasted from an outdated survey, it’s worth your time and money to hire a land surveyor that can update this information for you.

-While your title insurance will cover you in a worst-case scenario, it’s always better to handle a legal description of property before it becomes an issue.
+While your title insurance will cover you in a worst-case scenario, it’s always better to handle a legal description of a property before it becomes an issue.

 Disclaimer: we are not lawyers, accountants or financial advisors and the information in this article is for informational purposes only.
 This article is based on our own research and experience and we do our best to keep it accurate and up-to-date, but it may contain errors.
 Please be sure to consult a legal or financial professional before making any investment decisions.